Health, Safety and Environment

 The Company’s onshore operations are regulated by numerous agencies and authorities, principally the Department of Mines, Industry, Resources and Safety (DMIRS) under the Petroleum and Geothermal Energy Resources Act 1967 (PGER Act) and the Petroleum Pipelines Act 1969 and associated regulations.
 Other regulators include the Department of Water and Environmental Regulation (DWER) under the Rights and Water and Irrigation Act 1914 and the Environmental Protection Act 1986 and a number of other agencies and regulations.

-Health, safety and environmental approvals from the various agencies are required to be in place prior to undertaking any petroleum activities.
-During all activities, the Company implements a structured internal environmental audit process to identify opportunities for improvement and measurement of HSE performance.
-Regular external audits and inspections are also undertaken by regulatory agencies to measure compliance against HSE approvals.
+Health, safety, and environmental approvals from the various agencies are required to be in place prior to undertaking any petroleum activities.
+During activities, the Company implements a structured internal HSE audit process to identify opportunities for improvement and measurement of HSE performance.
+Further, external audits and inspections are routinely undertaken by regulatory agencies to measure compliance against HSE approvals.

-During 2021, Buru Energy was not aware of any material non-compliance in relation to health safety or environmental legislation or regulations.
-Further information is included in the Company’s inaugural Sustainability Report for the year ended 31 December 2021.
+During 2022, Buru Energy was not aware of any material non-compliance with health, safety or environmental legislation or regulations.
+Further information on the Company’s HSE performance for 2022 is included in the Company’s Sustainability Report for the year ended 31 December 2022.